ErikaWells/myblog/_posts/2025-03-14-Webscraping.md

 ## Interesting Initial Findings
-While I will cover detailed Exploratory Data Analysis (EDA) separately, some initial observations include:
-- A wide range of prices from $50 to almost $500!
-- An average sneaker price of $156.58
-- The majority of sneakers between $110.25 and $189.75
+While I’ll be diving into a full Exploratory Data Analysis (EDA) soon, I want to share my initial insights!
+Sneaker prices in my dataset are all over the place, ranging from a budget-friendly **$50** to a jaw-dropping **$500**.
+On average, though, you’re looking at about **$156.58** for a pair.
+Most sneakers fall between **$110.25** and **$189.75**, which seems to be the sweet spot for sneaker shoppers.
+It’s interesting to see how pricing varies, are people paying for the brand, the hype, or the actual shoe quality?
+I can’t wait to dig deeper and uncover what’s really driving these numbers.

 ![Sneaker Prices]({{ site.url }}/{{ site.baseurl }}/assets/images/sneaker_prices_updated.png)